sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 <kbd>![SolarEdge HTTP Agent](https://github.com/openremote/Documentation/blob/master/manuscript/figures/EMS%20-%20Solar%20Edge%20Agent.png)</kbd>
 _Figure 4.
 The HTTP Agent, configured to connect to Solar Edge._

 Secondly, select your solar asset, select 'Modify' (on the upper right of the asset page) and connect the power attribute of the PV Solar Asset to this Agent.
 To do this uncollapse the power attribute, add the configuration item 'agent link', and add the required parameters (see figure 5).
 Also add the configuration items 'Rule state' (so you can use the attribute in rules) and 'Read only' (so you can't accidentally write a value in the 'VIEW' mode).
-Note the +/- sign convention: we use + for consumption and - for production.
+Note the +/- sign convention, relevant for the optimisation to work: we use + for consumption and - for production.
 So in this case, as we are looking at power production, the power values should be negative.
 In a similar manner you can connect the 'Energy export total' attribute to the energy meter value.

 <kbd>![Solar Agent link](https://github.com/openremote/Documentation/blob/master/manuscript/figures/EMS%20-%20Solar%20Power%20Agent%20Link.png)</kbd>